What is Cohort Analysis and How to Improve Retention? Cohort Report in Google Analytics

 Expand all Close all

-• What is a cohort analysis report?
+• Why is cohort analysis important?

-• What is a cohort in business?
+• What is cohort analysis?